AayushiPuri/Face_mask_detection/README.md

 4. **Real-Time Feedback**:
    - A **green box** is drawn around faces where a mask is detected.
    - A **red box** is drawn for faces where no mask is detected.
-5. **Accuracy Display**: The system also displays the accuracy of the mask detection in real-time.
+5. **Accuracy Display**: The system also displays the accuracy of the mask detection in real time.

 ## Applications
 - **Public Places**: Malls, airports, railway stations, offices, hospitals.